BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 })
 ```

-Let's add this to the function :
+Let's add this to the function:

 ```javascript
 getSale: Fun([], Object({